RobEarl/website/blog/kubebuilder-tests-docker-container/README.md

 #### 2020-11-27

-# Running Kubebuilder Tests in a Docker Container
+# Running Kubebuilder Tests on Kubernetes
 Kubebuilder's `suite_test.go` requires kubetools (etcd, kube-apiserver) to run.
 If you want to run them in a docker container (on Jenkins, for example), you're going to need a docker image with them installed.
 Fortunately, there is one, `gcr.io/kubebuilder/thirdparty-{linux,darwin}:<version>`.
 Unfortunately, it doesn't have golang installed, somewhat scuppering the plan to run go based tests on it.

 ## Getting golang and kubetools Together

-One solution is to maintain you own images - `FROM golang`, and install kubetools.
+One solution is to maintain your own images - `FROM golang`, and install kubetools.
 This would mean maintaining your own Dockerfiles with all the combinations of golang version and kubetools version you might need.
 No thank you.

 ## Injecting kubetools into golang Container